-Under the employment agreements, in the event we terminate the respective executive officer's employment without cause, and subject to the executive officer's execution and non-revocation of a release of claims and continued compliance with certain restrictive covenants: (i) Mr. Migliarese will be entitled to (x) a lump sum payment equal to the sum of three months of base salary plus (y) payments equal to nine months of base salary payable in regular installments corresponding with the Company's regular payroll schedule; and (ii) Dr. Arman will be entitled to payments of up to 12 months of base salary (one month for each full month of employment through July 2023, with a minimum of six months) payable in regular installments corresponding with the Company's regular payroll schedule.
-In each case, the total payments may not exceed the maximum amount qualified for the exemption from Section 409A of the Internal Revenue Code governing deferred compensation (the "Severance Limit").
-Also, all outstanding and unvested stock awards that had been granted as of the effective date of the executive's employment agreement will vest and (if applicable) become immediately exercisable, except as otherwise provided in an award agreement.
-The payments described in clauses (i) and (ii) may, in the discretion of the Compensation Committee, be made in whole or in part through the issuance of shares of common stock.
+Under our employment agreement with Mr. Migliarese, in the event we terminate his employment without cause, and subject to his execution and non-revocation of a release of claims and continued compliance with certain restrictive covenants, Mr. Migliarese will be entitled to (x) a lump sum payment equal to the sum of three months of base salary plus (y) payments equal to nine months of base salary payable in regular installments corresponding with the Company's regular payroll schedule.
+The payments may, in the discretion of the Compensation Committee, be made in whole or in part through the issuance of shares of common stock.
+The total payments may not exceed the maximum amount qualified for the exemption from Section 409A of the Internal Revenue Code governing deferred compensation (the "Severance Limit").
+Also, all outstanding and unvested stock awards that had been granted as of May 18, 2021, the effective date of his employment agreement, will vest and (if applicable) become immediately exercisable upon such termination, except as otherwise provided in an award agreement, while awards granted after that date generally will be forfeited to the extent not vested prior to such termination.

-In the event we terminate the employment of either of our current executive officers without cause, or the executive officer resigns for good reason, in each case, within 12 months following a change in control, and subject to the executive officer's execution and non-revocation of a release of claims, the employment agreements provide for (i) for Mr. Migliarese, a lump sum payment equal to the sum of 18 months of base salary and (ii) for Dr. Arman, a lump sum payment within 60 days following the termination date equal to the sum of eight months of base salary, plus a payment equal to 10 months of base salary approximately 270 days following the termination date; provided that the total of such payments to each executive officer may not exceed the Severance Limit.
-Also, all then outstanding and unvested stock awards granted to either executive officer as of the effective date of the executive's employment agreement will vest as of the change in control date and (if applicable) become immediately exercisable, unless otherwise provided in an award agreement.
+In the event we terminate the employment of Mr. Migliarese without cause, or he resigns for good reason, within 12 months following a change in control, and subject to his execution and non-revocation of a release of claims, his employment agreement provides for a lump sum payment equal to the sum of 18 months of base salary; provided that the total of such payments may not exceed the Severance Limit.
+Also, all then outstanding and unvested stock awards generally will vest as of the change in control date and (if applicable) become immediately exercisable, unless otherwise provided in an award agreement.